Documentation

 Start the Development Server

-You can now open a terminal, navigate to your "ledgerApp" folder, and start the server by running:
+You can now open a terminal, go to the "myAndroidBTApp" folder, and start the server by running:

 npm start